-As a member of the ABSW you will connect to over 800 like-minded science communications professionals.
+As a member of the ABSW you will connect to close to 500 like-minded science communications professionals.
 We will help you find out what is going on, keep you plugged into the gossip and relevant opportunities, and advertise yourself to commissioning editors.
 We also publish a regular Freelance Pay Survey, which will keep you up-to-date on industry pay.

 Our discussion group mailing list is the ABSW's hidden gem.
 This list is open only to members, and allows journalists to have frank discussions about work and life.
 We get the inside scoop on gossip, networking, jobs, prizes and foreign trips.
 It is the science journalist’s water cooler, the place where we moan about life, gossip about work, gloat about our little triumphs, and share a joke.
 It is a good place to find out first what is happening.

 Our member-only webpages have a growing collection of guides to the business of doing science journalism, which have been compiled by our members.
 Current guides include: Industry contacts; Freelance pay rates; Courses; Embargoes; European and foreign science journalism contacts; Liability insurance; Recording conversations; Recording equipment; Style; Resources for Journalists (including software); Introduction to Investigations; Books about Journalism; Libel and Privacy; Places to Write in London; and Job Hunting and Training.

 Members can also access (and contribute to) a version of the 2002 guide So You Want to be a Science Writer that is currently being revised online.